mcfnord/cem/src/ref/gal-nov14.md

 -   I was with Emily and Chloe at Ikea at least twice.

--   Em and Chloe visited three of my workplaces.
+-   Visits to three of my workplaces.

 -   Burke Museum